OliverCadman/cross_tracks_ci_ms3/README.md

 ## UX
 ### Strategy
 #### Vision
 Having been an active member in the musical community for more than a decade, and being a life long lover of music, there have been many occasions where I have reached a plateau when trying to find new artists and music that I really enjoy and get stuck into.
 Discovering new music often involves endless scouring of music label websites, YouTube and Spotify.
 While it is indeed a fun past time, it is rare that an artist or track is discovered that truly speaks to me.
-However, there is of course another way to discover music, which is through word of mouth; of recommandation.
+However, there is of course another way to discover music, which is through word of mouth; of recommendation.
 It's much more often that I find great music when I am listening to, or talking about music with a friend.
 As well as being a more efficient way to discover great music, it's also a lot more enjoyable to appreciate music around other music lovers.

 With this, the vision of Cross//Tracks is to provide users with the ability to find music by recommendation, and to build a friendly community of like-minded musical aficionados, who can rely on eachother when they're in need of a new musical fix.